APPLICATION FILING PERIOD: February 15 – May 1st

-Selected applicants will be notified after September 1, 2017 and names will be displayed on NHCFAE’s main page.
+Selected applicants will be notified after September 1 and names will be displayed on the NHCFAE Rene Matos Scholarship Program webpage.

 Rene Matos was the NHCFAE President from 1989-1992.
 Rene was proud of his heritage and it was apparent in all his efforts in the Coalition.
 His sole purpose was to see other Hispanics succeed.
 We honored his dream by establishing a scholarship in his name.

 BASIC ELIGIBILITY REQUIREMENTS

 Must be a US Citizen or a permanent resident residing in the United States or Puerto Rico.

 Applicants must be accepted or attending an accredited college, university, or vocational/trade school at the time the scholarship is awarded.